magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 ***

-Out of the box, Page Builder comes with several content types (controls) that you can drag onto the stage to build your storefront pages, as shown below.
-In this topic, you will learn how to create your own content type for use within Page Builder.
+Page Builder comes with 16 content types (controls) you can use to build your storefront pages.
+In this tutorial, you will add a new content type: a Quote control, which you can use to show customer testimonials or other quotations on a page.

 ![Page Builder Content Types](../images/panel-horizontal.png)

 ## Prerequisites

-Page Builder creates content types from modules.
+Page Builder creates content types from a module with UI components.
 So this topic assumes you have a basic module structure in which to add your content type files.

 ![Minimum module structure](../images/module-minimum-structure.png)